KC Concepcion

+Early life and education

-Concepcion is the daughter of singer-actress Sharon Cuneta and actor Gabby Concepcion, and the adopted daughter of Senator Francis Pangilinan following her mother's marriage to him.
+Concepcion is born on April 7, 1985, in Manila, Philippines.
+She is the daughter of singer-actress Sharon Cuneta and actor Gabby Concepcion.
 She reconnected with her father after thirteen years since her parents' annulment and his immigration to the United States in 1995.

 She graduated grade school at Saint Pedro Poveda College in Mandaluyong.
 In 2003, she graduated from the International School Manila, and in 2007, graduated with a bachelor's degree in International Corporate Communications with a minor in Theatre Arts from the American University of Paris.

 Career

 Concepcion made several guest appearances in her mother's concerts and television shows.
 In 2003, she became a product endorser both on television and in print ads.
 She started her career with global franchise MTV as an MTV Asia VJ.

 As World Food Programme's Philippine ambassador, she shared the stage with Bill Clinton in 2008 to present the former US leader's foundation its commitment to feed more people in impoverish countries.

-In 2009, she starred in the Philippine remake of her first primetime drama series, Lovers in Paris as a Kapamilya.
+In 2009, she starred in the Philippine remake of her first primetime drama series, Lovers in Paris.
 In 2010, she returned to do a film with Star Cinema with her first movie with her father, Gabby Concepcion, for Father's Day, I'll Be There, directed by Maryo J. de los Reyes.
 In her 2010 studio album titled KC, she sang "Girl Most Likely To" by Skye Sweetnam from the soundtrack of Mattel's 2006 film The Barbie Diaries.
 In the same year, she joined Star Magic but after a year, she left and joined Viva Artist Agency, a talent management of Viva Entertainment.

 On the April 11, 2010 episode of The Buzz, it was announced that Concepción had been chosen to be the replacement co-host after Ruffa Gutierrez's departure.
 She was also featured on the cover of Cosmopolitan Mexico.
 In 2011, she made another film with Star Cinema, a romantic, drama film Forever and a Day.
+Along with Agnez Mo and Jaclyn Victor, she sang in the 2011 SEA Games opening ceremony in Indonesia.

 In 2012, she hosted the first and only season of The X Factor Philippines.
 She was also featured in USA's Complex Magazine as one of The 25 Sexiest International Actresses.